 Protection mask to be associated with the newly created shareable logical name table.
-The promsk argument is the 32-bit address (on VAX systems) or the 32-or 64-bit address (on Alpha and I64 systems) of a word that contains a value that represents four 4-bit fields.
+The promsk argument is the 32- or 64-bit address of a word that contains a value that represents four 4-bit fields.
 Each field grants or denies the type of access, either delete, create, write, or read, allowed for system, owner, group, and world users.